CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 1. On
 2.	**Off** - Default.

+!!! info ""
-!> Visible only for a network with security WPA2-Enterprise.
+    Visible only for a network with security WPA2-Enterprise.

 </details>